ZackClarkKington/BadStatic/README.md

 Rules have different types, the types currently implemented are:

--   **Expression**, for use in monitoring and addressing usage of a specific expression
+-   **Expression**, for use in monitoring and addressing usage of a specific expression (such as eval, as seen in test.js)
 -   **PropertyDoesNotExist**, for finding attempts to access undefined properties of an object

 Each rule should have an associated action.